bruvellu/terebratalia-wnts/wnt.md

 <!--TODO: Add some examples of AP patterning-->

 Wnt signaling is crucial for embryonic development in multiple ways.
 It is involved in fate specification, organogenesis, and morphogenesis.
 In the early embryo it establishes the primary body axis.
 Later it is involved in anteroposterior patterning of different body regions.

 <!--Ligand--receptor context is important for signaling outcome-->

 Wnt regulation is complex.
 It has been increasingly recognized that receptor context is crucial for the signaling outcome.
 Different ligand--receptor combinations can trigger different pathways and differentiation.
 For example, the same Wnt5 ligand can activate the canonical or non-canonical pathway depending on the Frizzled receptor expressed in the tissue.
 Therefore, understanding the receptor-context is crucial to understand Wnt function in development.

 <!--Spiralians are a major group still lacking Wnt data-->

 <!--TODO: Fix messy paragraph-->

-The Spiralia is another major bilaterian clade with great diversity and crucial to understand bilaterian evolution.
+The Spiralia is a major bilaterian clade with great diversity and crucial to understand bilaterian evolution.
 Wnt works has been focused in deuterostomes and arthropods which lost many Wnts.
 Brachiopods are important spiralian evo-devo organisms.
 There is substantial work on gene expression Hox, segmentation, hedgehog, gastrulation, etc. The larval body is typically subdivided into lobes that involve Wnt signaling.
 But it is unclear if Wnt plays a role in axial patterning.
 We investigate Wnt signaling in the patterning the different body regions using T. transversa.
 We analyzed stage-specific RNA-seq data and spatiotemporal expression of Wnt signaling components.

 <!--We find that Frizzled expression occurs in broad domains that cover almost the whole brachiopod extension.
 Wnt ligands are expressed in subregions, stripes or patches, often partially overlapping.
 Each subregion has a unique ligand-receptor context.
 Antagonists are restricted to the anterior region and receptor is cleared from the posterior region.
 Ligand receptor coincides with body regions and morphological boundaries.
 Suggests that Wnt play a role in patterning brachiopod larval body regions.
 Some ligand-receptor combinations are conserved in other animals.
 Receptors are more conserved while ligands more labile.
 Indicates, that receptor context shuffling matter for bilaterian evolution.-->